nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * In general, the order of arguments is important; for example, the order of `/step` determines the order of the steps in the recipe, while a `/qty` in an <i>add recipe</i> command must only appear after an `/ingredient`.

+#### 5.1.1.
+Escaping Slashes

+Since ChopChop uses `/` to denote argument names, it would seem that recipe and ingredient names cannot contain slashes.
+Worry not, because you can <i>escape</i> these slashes!
+This is done by prefixing the `/` with a backslash, eg. `\/`.
+For example, if you want to make a recipe named `some / recipe`, you would instead use `some \/ recipe`.

+In other contexts, the backslash (`\`) behaves like a normal character and doesn't do anything special.

+When tab-completing names, ChopChop will automatically insert the backslashes for you, so that you don't have to worry about it when typing your commands.

 <a name="HelpCommand"></a>